learn-co-curriculum/dsc-http-request-response-lab/README.md

 ### Finding the number of people in space

-OpenNotify has one more API endpoint, `/astros.json`.
+Open Notify has one more API endpoint, `/astros.json`.
 It tells you how many people are currently in space.
 The format of the responses can be studied [HERE](http://open-notify.org/Open-Notify-API/People-In-Space/).

 Read the above documentation and perform the following tasks: